neurostuff/NiMARE/docs/documentation.rst

 `NeuroVault`_ collects unthresholded statistical maps.

-`NeuroSynth`_ collects peak activiation coordinates.
+`NeuroSynth`_ collects peak activation coordinates.

-Also it can access `Brain Spell`_ and pull abstracts from PubMed.
+Also it can access `BrainSpell`_ and pull abstracts from PubMed.

 See `dataset extraction API`_ for usage.